BAK2K3/hard-drivers/TESTING.md

 ## Significant Bugs

 1. **Making image fully responsive and aesthetically fluid for different viewports**
-    * When first implementing the concept for the Viewport Control and the subsequent responsive images, I started with the Hero Image on the Index page.
+    * When first implementing the concept for the Viewport Control and the subsequent responsive images, I started with the Hero Image on the Home page.
     * I first attempted absolute positioning of image in bottom right, but the image would sometimes overlap content and overflow from its container.
     * I then attempted finite height definition in px, however this was a similar outcome to the above, whereby it required consideration of "Min-height" as well as "Min-width" for viewports.
     * I subsequently attempted to add both the hero image and the "call to action" text to a Bootstrap row, with respective columns, and to set the hero-image height in Viewport Height (vh).